NovaVoidHowl/resonite-headless-manager-podman/README.md

 ## Acknowledgments

-This project is substantially based on\
+This project is inspired by / based on\
 [https://github.com/Zetaphor/resonite-headless-manager](https://github.com/Zetaphor/resonite-headless-manager)

-Without the above, this project would not exist!
+Without the above, this project would likely not exist!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>